 Key Takeaways

-• Choosing the right uplift v2 vs fully jarvis means matching capacity and output ports to your actual devices
+- Choosing the right uplift v2 vs fully jarvis means matching the key features to your specific needs and budget